Sharon L. Kennedy

 Sharon L. Kennedy was elected Chief Justice of the Supreme Court of Ohio in November 2022.
 She is the eleventh Chief Justice and the second woman to serve in the role.
-Chief Justice Kennedy first joined the court as an associate justice in 2012, having been elected to fill an unexpired term.
+Chief Justice Kennedy first joined the court as an justice in 2012, having been elected to fill an unexpired term.
 She was elected to her first full term in November 2014 and re-elected in November 2020.

 Prior to her term on the Ohio Supreme Court, Chief Justice Kennedy served at the Butler County Court of Common Pleas, Domestic Relations Division beginning in 1999.
 From 2005 until December of 2012, Chief Justice Kennedy served as the administrative judge of that division.
 During her time as administrative judge, she improved the case management system to ensure the timely resolution of cases for families and children.
 Working with state legislators she championed a "common sense" family law initiative to reduce multiple-forum litigation for Butler County families.